-The App Agent for .NET provides a command-line unattended installation procedure for cases when you have multiple servers that require the same AppDynamics configuration.
-Using unattended installation, you only need to configure once, then use the command line scripts to automate installation and instrumentation on multiple servers.
+The .NET Agent provides a command-line unattended installation procedure for cases when you have multiple servers that require the same AppDynamics configuration.
+Using unattended installation, you only need to configure once, then use the command line scripts to automate installation and instrumentation on multiple servers

-For more detail about how to install and configure the agent manually see Install the App Agent for .NET.
+For more detail about how to install and configure the agent manually see Install the .NET Agent.

-The App Agent for .NET MSI installer package allows you to specify the path to a setup configuration file to perform an unattended installation.
+The .NET Agent MSI installer package allows you to specify the path to a setup configuration file to perform an unattended installation.
 The setup configuration file contains all the properties you need to enable instrumentation for your .NET applications.

-You must run the .NET MSI installer package on one computer before you can use the AppDynamics Agent Configuration utility to create a setup configuration file.
-See Install the App Agent for .NET.
+You must run the .NET Agent MSI installer package on one machine before you can use the AppDynamics Agent Configuration utility to create a setup configuration file.
+See Install the .NET Agent.

-1. Launch the AppDynamics Agent Configuration utility from the command line.
-Use the -s parameter to specify the setup configuration file destination.
-See To create a configuration file.
+Launch the AppDynamics Agent Configuration utility from the command line.
+Use the

 The configuration utility saves the setup configuration file to the path you specified.